Heavy rain causes urban flooding, some areas seeing lowland snow in Western Washington

 Snohomish County

-In Lynnwood, there is flooding 44th Ave W between 212th St SW and 204th St SW.
-Lynwood Police arrived to the area around 2:30 p.m.
-Monday and are monitoring the roadways.
+In Lynnwood, officials reported flooded roadways at 44th Ave W between 212th St SW and 204th St SW.
+Lynwood Police arrived around 2:30 p.m. and are monitoring the area.
+Many roads continue to see large areas of standing water throughout the evening.

-In Edmonds, heavy rain is causing some roads to be closed at 220th Street east of Hwy 99, SR 104 Main to Dayton, and Dayton from 104 to Railroad Ave.
+In Edmonds, heavy rain also caused roads to be closed at 220th Street east of Hwy 99, SR 104 Main to Dayton, and Dayton from 104 to Railroad Ave.
 Edmonds Police say this may be impacting cars accessing toll booths for a state ferry.
 Edmonds Public Works officials say they have crews in the area working to clear drains.

 Whatcom County

-Snow is coming dowing in Bellingham.
-Near the Canadian border, WSDOT crews are working to plow roads on I-5 and SR 543.
+Earlier this evening, heavy snowfall was first reported in Bellingham, near the Canadian border.
+WSDOT crews worked throughout the day to plow roads on I-5 and SR 543.

 Clallum County